-Connecting your caravan or motorhome to electricity in the UK and Europe
+Connecting your caravan or motorhome to electricity in the UK, US & Europe

 For simplicity, the term 'motorhome' is used in this guide to refer to any type of caravan, motorhome or other vehicle with an electrical connection.
 For converted ambulances and emergency vehicles, more specific advice is available here.